blazinaj/thoughtify/README.md

-# Edify
+# Thoughtify

-Edify is a web application for creating and sharing educational content.
+Thoughtify is a Web Application for managing thoughts, extracting insights, and generating journals.

 ## Getting Started